 Industrial technology services

-For the fourth budget request in a row, the administration requests zeroing out funding for the Manufacturing Extension Partnership program, which provides technical assistance to U.S. manufacturing businesses.
+For the fourth year in a row, the administration proposes to zero out funding for the Manufacturing Extension Partnership program, which provides technical assistance to U.S. manufacturing businesses.
 Congress has consistently defended the program, expanding its budget from $130 million to $146 million since President Trump took office.

 The latest budget does depart from prior versions, though, in proposing to increase the Manufacturing USA program from $16 million to $25 million.
 The new funding would go toward adding a new advanced manufacturing institute to the existing network, though NIST would also discontinue funding for the biopharmaceuticals manufacturing institute in Newark, Delaware.